cbib/ProteomX/README.md

 # ProteomX

-This is the best proteomics analysis pipeline, accessible on the (ProteomX platform)[https://services.cbib.u-bordeaux.fr/ProteomX/].
+This is the best proteomics analysis pipeline, accessible on the https://services.cbib.u-bordeaux.fr/ProteomX/.